Join us for dinner.

 Come join us once a month at Milk Glass Mrkt for a casual and fun supper featuring Japanese style comfort food.
 Tickets include food and gratuity.
 Beverages (beer, wine, coffee/tea, non-alcoholic) will be available to purchase at the marketplace during the time of the event as well as ippai items like house-made furikake, ochazuke, ippai pickles and onigiri enamel pins.
 Kids are welcome to join!
 Just send me an email!

 Like most cooks, after countless hours in the kitchen and long work weeks, the most gratifying feeling is to eat comfort food on days off.
 On those days, I craved my mom's cooking, but I quickly found that if I wanted a certain dish, I had to make it myself.
 In Portland, you see the typical sushi, teriyaki or ramen joints around town, but the dishes I was craving were everyday foods you'd find in a Japanese home—very seasonal and vegetable-driven.
 Working at Castagna and leading the kitchen at Wafu, I was exposed to the immaculate produce the Pacific Northwest has to offer.
 I started Ippai as a way to share my love for Japanese home cooking and work with local farmers to showcase all the bounty of the Pacific Northwest.
-Ippai started as a stand at the farmers market, but soon I was creating pop-up dinners with Chef Will Harper in the tradition of Japanese Kaiseki—multi-course meals that highlight the best of what each season has to offer.
+Ippai started as a stand at the Hollywood Farmers Market serving Japanese curry and chirashi veggie bowls filled with assorted Japanese salads.
+Not soon after I was creating pop-up dinners in collaboration with Chef Will Harper in the tradition of Japanese Kaiseki—multi-course meals that highlighted the best of what each season has to offer throughout 2014.

 See you at dinner!